AlanSosa/Infinite-pew-pew-PC-Version/README.md

 <a name="building"></a>
 ![building](http://s24.postimg.org/8fu5wbdbp/building-infinite-pew-pew-header.png "Building Infinite pew pew")

 Infinite pew pew is provided with alredy compiled sources in the RELEASE folder.
 There are the .XNB's, to make Infinite pew pew run even without compiling it.
 After you downloaded it and setup the environment just click the RUN button and Infinite pew pew will compile and run.
-You will probably want to install before compiling:
+Down below are the fonts needed to compile the game, In case I forgot to add the fonts needed, just check the .spritefonts files and in the FONT NAME tag there's the name of the missing fonts, change them or download them.

 - [Forced Square](http://www.dafont.com/forced-square.font)
 - [Inversionz](http://www.dafont.com/inversionz.font)

-In case I forgot to add the fonts needed, just check the .spritefonts files and in the <Font Name> mdownload the described fonts.
 Infinite pew pew includes the latest version of RIE, which allows you to modify, improve or tweek the game as you please without constraints, see the [Rie repository](http://github.com/AlanSosa/Rie-Engine) to find related documentation or check the source code inside the RIE ENGINE folder.

 <a name="documentation"></a>
 ![documentation](http://s24.postimg.org/dig34ubzp/documentation-header.png "Documentation")